From commencing its business as an online marketplace for books to being the world’s largest online revenue company, Amazon has come a long way.

 It was founded on July 5, 1994, in Washington, United States by Jeff Bezos who is also currently the CEO of the company.
 The initial success of Amazon was lightning quick as without taking any help from the press for promotions, it was still able to sell books across 45 countries in just two months.

-From starting up as an online marketplace for books, it went on expanding its offerings.
+From starting up as an online marketplace for books, it went on to expand its offerings.
 Now Amazon sells almost anything and everything on its platform and has a presence in 200+ countries.
 It has more than 40 subsidiaries under its umbrella which includes the likes of Audible, Twitch, IMDb, and Amazon Web Services.